 As part of the second generation of the Honda Fit, the 2012 Fit Hybrid offers sharp exterior styling and upgraded interior appointments.
 It has a 2,500 mm wheelbase, is 4,100 mm long, sits 1,695 mm wide, and has a height of 1,525 mm.
 As you can see, the Honda Fit hybrid is a fairly large car for the compact segment.

 Open the bonnet of the 2012 Honda Fit hybrid and you will see a competent 1,490 cc petrol I4 that is quite fuel efficient on its own.
 The petrol powerplant is capable of 118 bhp at 6,600 rpm and 145 N-m of torque at 4,800 rpm.
 It is a low emissions engine with just 148 g/km coming from the exhaust tip.
 The electric motor adds another 13 bhp and 42.7 N-m of torque that you have instant access to.

 Interior and Features

-Inside, the Fit Hybrid mimics a standard Honda Fit hatchback models with the exception of a darker dashboard and standard leather seating.
+Inside, the Fit Hybrid mimics a standard Honda Fit hatchback model with the exception of a darker dashboard and standard leather seating.
 Where the Honda Fit’s interior really stands out is in the sheer amount cargo space offered.
 The Fit offers 23.6 cubic feet with the rear seats upright and nearly 54 cubic feet with the rear seats stowed.

-2012 Toyota Prius Hybrid
+The 2012 Toyota Prius Hybrid

 The Toyota Prius is a legend among hybrid cars.
 It was the first mass produced hybrid, the first hybrid car to be commercially successful, and it is still the standard against which all hybrids are judged.
 Despite all of the accolades, Toyota is constantly striving to improve the Prius.

-The primary goal was to increase torque at lower rpm for improved fuel economy at highway speeds.
+The primary goal was to increase torque at a lower rpm for improved fuel economy at highway speeds.
 Many new Prius owners are surprised to find that Toyota eliminated the accessory belt by installing the first electric water pump in the industry.
 For further weight reduction, the entire hybrid drivetrain has been reduced in size.
 The result of all these weight reductions is a fuel economy rating of 3.90L/100 km combined.

-Interior and Technology
+Interior and Features

-Depending on which version of the Toyota Prius you buy, the Advanced Technology Package (includes a Heads Up Display, Dynamic Radar Cruise Control, a Pre-Collision System (PCS), and Lane Keep Assist), Vehicle Stability Control, Traction Control, four-wheel anti-lock brakes (ABS) with Electronic Brake-force Distribution, and Smart Stop Technology, navi system, and Toyota’s Vehicle Proximity Notification System can be equipped.
+Depending on which version of the Toyota Prius you buy, the Advanced Technology Package (includes a Heads Up Display, Dynamic Radar Cruise Control, a Pre-Collision System (PCS), and Lane Keep Assist), Vehicle Stability Control, Traction Control, four-wheel anti-lock brakes (ABS) with Electronic Brake-force Distribution, Smart Stop Technology, navigation system, and Toyota’s Vehicle Proximity Notification System can be equipped.

 Despite offering a more basic interior, the Toyota Prius offers better low-end torque and outstanding fuel economy in urban settings.
 On the downside, a Prius will cost more than a Honda Fit, even when used.
 Luckily, the added fuel savings will counteract that higher sale price if you keep your Prius for at least three years.